 So I’m going to lay out exactly how to create a simple, no-frills weekly meal plan.

-I’m providing a step-by-step guide below along with helpful tips that have made meal planning as stress-free as possible for me over the last 15 years.
+Below is a step-by-step guide along with helpful tips that have made meal planning as stress-free as possible for me over the last 18 years.